‘Playboy’ Model, Lindsey Pelas Flaunts Eye-Popping Instagram Cleavage, Comments On Her ‘Melons’

 “I’ve really been switching it up lately.
 I take Pilates and hot yoga classes and I also go to Barry’s boot camp once a week.
 I also visit a personal trainer and do the traditional gym.”

-When asked to name a cheat food, Pelas replied that Taco Bell would be her vice, before adding: “Haha.”
+When asked to name a cheat food, Pelas replied that Taco Bell would be her vice, before adding, “Haha.”
 A solid focus on nutrition did, however, see the model list lentils as her favorite healthy food.
 Given Lindsey’s latest update, we’ll assume that melons are also a staple in her diet.